Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/vanilla-javascript-save-canvas-as-an-image.md

   - javascript
 ---

-Yesterday we got started on our basic [canvas course](https://daily-dev-tips.com/posts/getting-started-with-the-html-canvas/).
+Yesterday, we started our introductory [canvas course](https://daily-dev-tips.com/posts/getting-started-with-the-html-canvas/).

-In this JavaScript tutorial we will learn _how to save the canvas as an image_ and download it.
+In this JavaScript tutorial, we will learn _how to save the canvas as an image_ and download it.

 So how do we convert the canvas to export it as an **image**?

-There are actually two ways of doing this.
+There are two ways of doing this.
 And we will explore both.

 ### Live Code example in Codepen